Stable group theory and approximate subgroups

 \ssec{Minimality}

 Now assume each $K_i$ is a field, possibly with additional structure.
 There will be no loss of generality in assuming that $K_i$ is algebraically closed.
 Let $K$ be an ultraproduct of the structures $K_i$.
 Constructible sets and varieties will be assumed to be defined over $K$.
-Here the words "constructible" means: definable in $K=K^{alg}$ as a field, whereas "definable" means: definable in $(K,\cdots)$ as an $L$-structure.
+Here the words ``constructible" means: definable in $K=K^{alg}$ as a field, whereas ``definable" means: definable in $(K,\cdots)$ as an $L$-structure.
 For a constructible set $S$, asides from the pseudo-finite dimension $\d$ constructed above, we have the dimension in the sense of algebraic varieties.
 This can be defined as the Morley rank of the set, viewed as definable in $(K,+,\cdot)$.
 Or it can be defined as the dimension of the Zariski closure of $S$, as in \cite{weil}; see \cite{poizat2}.

 Let $G$ be a simple algebraic group over the ultraproduct $K$. $G$ can be viewed as a group subvariety of the group $GL_n$ of invertible matrices.
 We write $G$ when we think of the defining equations, and $G(K)$ when we think of the set of points of $K$.